World Heritage Site

 OUV is what makes a Site so significant as to justify recognition on the World Heritage List.
 It is cultural and/or natural significance which is so exceptional as to transcend national boundaries and to be of common importance for present and future generations of all humanity.
 It is not about national or local value but international and global value.

-Currently there are 6 inscribed World Heritage Sites (WHS) in Scotland (all cultural sites apart from St. Kilda which is ‘mixed’).
-There are 33 WHS in the UK.
-In Scotland the sites are: Antonine Wall (part of the Frontiers of the Roman Empire trans-national WHS), Forth Bridge, Heart of Neolithic Orkney, New Lanark, Old and New Towns of Edinburgh and St. Kilda.
-The Historic Environment Scotland (HES) website provides information on all of these.
+Currently there are 7 inscribed World Heritage Sites (WHS) in Scotland (5 cultural sites, 1 natural site and St. Kilda which is ‘mixed’ with both natural and cultural attributes).
+There are 32 WHS in the UK (plus 4 in overseas territories).
+In Scotland the sites are: Antonine Wall (part of the Frontiers of the Roman Empire trans-national WHS), Forth Bridge, Heart of Neolithic Orkney, New Lanark, Old and New Towns of Edinburgh, The Flow Country and St. Kilda.
+The Historic Environment Scotland (HES) website provides information on most of the Scottish sites and World Heritage UK proides information on all UK sites.

 Natural World Heritage Sites